NYCPlanning/cpdocs/docs/cpdb.md

 	**Agency verified**

-	During the Summer of 2017 we with the support of OMB worked with each captial agency to verify the locations of the projects that we mapped and correct them if they were incorrect, and to map where possible projects that we were not able to map and that we've classifed as a "Fixed Asset" or "Unknown" type of project.
+	During the Summer of 2017 we with the support of OMB worked with each capital agency to verify the locations of the projects that we mapped and correct them if they were incorrect, and to map where possible projects that we were not able to map and that we've classified as a "Fixed Asset" or "Unknown" type of project.

 	The agency projected new or corrected location information by providing the address, bin, bbl, or other id or the location(s) where that project was taking place

 	1. Format table for database consumption
 	2. Load .csv onto DCP FTP
-	3. Load into databae
+	3. Load into database
 	4. Create geometries based on BIN, BBL, or bridge id
 	5. Create geometries by geocoding addresses
 	6. Aggregate geometries to the FMS ID.